napatech/dpdk/ntacc_readme.md

 };
 ```
 #### ntpl_str
-The string that will be embedded into the resulting NTPL filer expression.
-The string must be carefully selected,
-so it does not break the NTPL filer expression.
+The string that will be embedded into the resulting NTPL filter expression.
+Ensure that the string will not break the NTPL filter expression.
 See below for an example.

 Following RTE_FLOW filter without the `RTE_FLOW_ITEM_TYPE_NTPL`:
 ```